BarraHarrison/FAKE-NEWS-Detection/README.md

-# 📰 Fake News Detection using ML Tecniques
+# 📰 Fake News Detection using ML Techniques

 ## 📌 Introduction
 This project uses **Machine Learning (ML)** to classify news articles as either **real or fake**.
 By leveraging **Natural Language Processing (NLP)** and a **Support Vector Machine (SVM)** classifier, we analyze text-based news articles and determine their authenticity.